NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Abadar - Major Curse.md

-**Major Curse** You become honest to a fault.
+You become honest to a fault.
 You constantly suffer the critical failure effect of [[Spells/Ring of Truth|Ring of Truth]].
 Additionally, you are always offered the worst possible option in a bargain.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*